LSSTDESC/WeakLensingDeblending/docs/catalog.rst

 y_ab                 Apparent AB magnitude in the LSST y-band, including extinction effects
 ==================== ===========

-The catalog file is read using an `astropy basic reader <https://astropy.readthedocs.org/en/stable/api/astropy.io.ascii.Basic.html>`_ (created with the default options) so can be embellished with comments and blank lines for readability.
+The catalog file is read using a :py:class:`astropy.io.ascii.Basic` reader (created with default options) so can be embellished with comments and blank lines for readability, as supported by that class.

 Create Galaxy Catalog From LSST Database
 ----------------------------------------